fedosejev/javascript-questions/event-loop/README.md

 `node set-immediate`

++ `setImmediate()` is designed to execute a script once the current poll phase completes.
++ `setTimeout()` schedules a script to be run after a minimum threshold in ms has elapsed.

 ## `process.nextTick`

 > "By placing the callback in a process.nextTick(), the script still has the ability to run to completion, allowing all the variables, functions, etc., to be initialized prior to the callback being called.
 It also has the advantage of not allowing the event loop to continue."